Pietroomm/makeathonTUMAI2025/README.md

 ## Pipeline Summary

 1. **Object Detection** → detect palettes and barcodes with YOLO.
-2. **Pose Estimation** → triangulate GPS positions from detections and metadata & fit parallel lines from the bounding boxes palettes.
+2. **Pose Estimation** → triangulate GPS positions from detections and image metadata, and fit parallel lines from the bounding boxes palettes.
 3. **KMZ Generation** → create waypoint files and execute flight plan.

 ---

 ## Notes

-- Flight paths are generated with a **10m offset** to safely view barcodes from a distance.
+- Pictures are taken with a distance of 10 m and a height of 5 m.

 ---